Vegetarian Society: Patrons

-The Vegetarian Society has had several notable patrons.
-Rose Elliot, who became a patron in 2002, is an author of over fifty vegetarian cookbooks and received an MBE in 1999.
+The Vegetarian Society has had several patrons.
+Rose Elliot, who became a patron in 2002, is the author of more than fifty vegetarian cookbooks and received an MBE in 1999.
 Actor Jerome Flynn became a patron after adopting a vegetarian lifestyle at 18.
 Musician Paul McCartney and his late wife Linda became patrons in 1995.
 Fashion designer Stella McCartney and photographer Mary McCartney joined their parents as patrons.
-Television presenter Wendy Turner-Webster, a vegan, became a patron in 2004, promoting an animal-free diet.
+Television presenter Wendy Turner-Webster, a vegan, became a patron in 2004.